narrowin/ansible-mikrotik/README.md

 ### mikrotik file transfers

-Be aware that ansible-pyblibssh won't work to transfer files from/to the mikrotik devices using ansible module `ansible.netcommon.net_get`.
+Be aware that ansible-pylibssh won't work to transfer files from/to the mikrotik devices using ansible module `ansible.netcommon.net_get`.

 You have to install the packages defined in `requirements.txt` inside your venv (paramiko + scp)